-Vaccination plays an important role in the control of infectious diseases, both for an individual cat as well as the cat population (herd health.)
+Vaccination plays an important role in the control of infectious diseases, both for an individual cat, as well as the cat population (herd health.)
 Our goal is to vaccinate each cat only against infectious agents to which it has a realistic risk of exposure.
-To vaccinate a cat only when the potential benefits outweigh the potential risks.
-To vaccinate each cat no more frequently than necessary and to vaccinate appropriately to protect human/public health.
+This means we aim to vaccinate a cat only when the potential benefits outweigh the potential risks – to vaccinate each cat no more frequently than necessary and to vaccinate appropriately to protect human/public health.

 Does my indoor cat need to be vaccinated?